Exploring Tbilisi And Georgia’s Unusual Sights

 Tbilisi got its name partly from the warm springs found in the area.
 These hot streams are very healthy mineral sources long used for in Tbilisi Turkish baths 19th and 20th centuries.
 You can still visit these Turkish baths.
 They are situated in one of the old parts of the city.
 The baths and the buildings surrounding them are well worth a visit.

-Tbilisi is a large city and definitely a city of at least three contrasts: the very old city is attractive like any very old city anywhere; the pre Soviet city has neo European architecture that is attractive; and the Soviet city built for practicality.
+Tbilisi is a large city to explore and definitely a city of at least three contrasts: the very old city is attractive like any very old city anywhere; the pre-Soviet city has neo European architecture that is attractive, and the Soviet city built for practicality.
 The city is busy with lots of eateries, and the supermarkets are filled with lots of imported goods.
 The local produce is of good quality and it’s very reasonably priced.
 There are a few expatriate style watering holes of varying quality.

 You’ll get around easily here if you speak Russian or Georgian, and you’ll get by sometimes with English.
 Not so surprising, if a street sign, road sign, or shop sign is in two languages, it is more likely to be in Georgian and English rather than Georgian and Russian.
 Until 1991, when Georgia was granted independence from the USSR, Moscow’s policy towards its republics was to let be in terms of cultural tradition.
 As a result, much of Georgia’s tradition is, and always has been, Georgian.
 Today, Russians comprise only 7% of the population.
 So, English being the second language of the world, you’ll find some of it here in Georgia, too.

-There’s even a McDonalds restaurant here: same food, same tables and chairs and the staff are all young and lively and ordering in English is no problem.
-Georgia is no different than any other place in the world, at least when it comes to McDonalds.
+There’s even a Mcdonald’s restaurant here: the same food, same tables and chairs, and the staff are all young and lively, and ordering in English is no problem.
+Georgia is no different than any other place in the world, at least when it comes to McDonald’s.

 There are some excellent dishes to be had in the restaurant at the Sheraton, too.
 However, one of my favorite things to eat there is the Georgian bread they bake in a clay oven right in the main restaurant.
-If it’s freshly baked, ask for seconds, have melted butter dripping from all sides and hang the diet.
-Another great Georgian dish is hachapuri, or cheese pie.
-I’m told there are more than 100 variations of this dish that can be pan baked or oven baked.
+If it’s freshly baked, ask for seconds, have melted butter dripping from all sides, and hang the diet.
+Another great Georgian dish is khachapuri, or cheese pie.
+I’m told there are more than 100 variations of this dish that can be pan baked or oven-baked.
 It’s a bit like a pizza without the tomato sauce and the cheese is on the inside, not on top!

 Churches abound in Georgia, and so do legends to go with them.
 Legend has it that a young Georgian Jew named Elias was in Jerusalem when Jesus died.
 He converted to Christianity and bought Jesus’ tunic off one of the Roman soldiers at Golgotha.
 Elias brought it back to Tbilisi and let his sister, Sidonia, touch it.
 Upon touching the tunic Sidonia was overcome and fell dead on the spot.
 She wouldn’t let the tunic loose even in death and was buried clutching it.
 Today Georgians believe that the spot is made extra-sacred because at the site a cedar of Lebanon sprang up.

-My work took me to Kakheti and Telavi, the wine region of Georgia, and I’m glad it did.
+My work took me to Kakheti and Telavi, the wine region of Georgia.
 I was able to see a couple of wineries at close hand.
-This included seeing traditional wine making as well as modern day wine making.
+This included seeing traditional winemaking as well as modern-day winemaking.
 I met an Italian viticulturist on one trip and asked him his opinion of the quality of wine from Georgia and he said that it’s pretty good.
-With a bit of investment here and there, Georgian wine could start to appear more often on the supermarket shelves in the USA, Canada, and Europe, especially if Georgia’s application to enter the European Union is accepted.
+With a bit of investment here and there, Georgian wine could start to appear more often on the supermarket shelves in the USA, Canada, and Europe; especially if Georgia’s application to enter the European Union is accepted.

-The backdrop for the wine region is the Caucasus Mountains, more of a chain than individual high peaks.
-They’re snow capped all year round, and it’s a backdrop for the whole area.
-The mountain range provides some necessary cooling conditions to keep the vines in tip top condition.
+The backdrop for the wine region is the Caucasus Mountains, more a chain than individual high peaks.
+They’re snow-capped all year round, and it’s a backdrop for the whole area.
+The mountain range provides some necessary cooling conditions to keep the vines in tip-top condition.
 The Italian confirmed that this is a good feature too!

-You need your passport to get into the semi autonomous republic of Adjara: it’s in Georgia, er no it isn’t, er yes it is.
-Well, just make sure you have your passport with you, and you’ll get in.
-Adjara is another two to three hours drive further on from Kutaisi and once you’ve crossed the border, it won’t be long before you see the sea: the Black Sea.
+You will need your passport to explore the Georgian republic of Adjara.
+Adjara is another two to three hours drive further on from Kutaisi and once you’ve crossed the border, it won’t be long before you see the sea – the Black Sea.
 Go far enough down this road and you’ll get to Turkey.

 I went with a small group of expats and we stayed in the annex of the Intourist Hotel… don’t!
-We arrived late and without a booking for anywhere.
+We arrived late, without a booking anywhere.
 The rooms were really basic and mine had, Sod’s Law or what!, a Turkish squatter toilet, I personally don’t like Turkish squatter toilets!
 Ordering breakfast six people was a hoot.
 We were promised a gargantuan feast.
-What arrived was at least an hour-and-a-half late which consisted of salty mineral water and the worst hachapuri I’ve ever had.
+What arrived was at least an hour-and-a-half late which consisted of salty mineral water and the worst khachapuri I’ve ever had.
 Everything else was fine to good.
 One of our party had a look inside the main Intourist Hotel round the corner and announced that we had definitely drawn the short straw.
 Ah well, all part of the experience!